 Fix a real form $\lie{g}_\RR$ of $\lie{g}$ such that $\theta|_{\lie{g}_\RR}$ is a Cartan involution.
-Set $\lie{k}_\RR\coloneq \lie{g}_\RR \cap \lie{k}$, $\lie{g}'_\RR\coloneq \lie{g}'\cap \lie{g}_\RR$ and $\lie{k}'_\RR\coloneq \lie{g}'_\RR \cap \lie{k}$.
-Let $G_\RR$ be a simply-connected connected semisimple Lie group with the Lie algebra $\lie{g}_\RR$.
-Let $K_\RR$, $G'_\RR$ and $K'_\RR$ denote the analytic subgroups of $G_\RR$ with the Lie algebras $\lie{k}_\RR$, $\lie{g}'_\RR$ and $\lie{k}'_\RR$, respectively.
+Set $\lie{k}_\RR\coloneq \lie{g}_\RR \cap \lie{k}$, $\lie{g}'_\RR\coloneq \lie{g}'\cap \lie{g}_\RR$ and~${\lie{k}'_\RR\coloneq \lie{g}'_\RR \cap \lie{k}}$.
+Let $G_\RR$ be a simply-connected connected semisimple Lie group with the Lie algebra~$\lie{g}_\RR$.
+Let $K_\RR$, $G'_\RR$ and $K'_\RR$ denote the analytic subgroups of $G_\RR$ with the Lie algebras~$\lie{k}_\RR$,~$\lie{g}'_\RR$ and~$\lie{k}'_\RR$, respectively.

 Let $F$ be an irreducible unitary representation of $K_\RR$.
-Then $F$ is finite dimensional.
+Then $F$ is finite-dimensional.
 By Harish-Chandra's classification of holomorphic discrete series representations, $F$ is in the good range if and only if $\ind{g}{q}(F)$ is unitarizable and isomorphic to the underlying Harish-Chandra module of a holomorphic discrete series representation of $G_\RR$ (with respect to $\lie{q}$).
 For simplicity, irreducible finite-dimensional unitary representations are regarded as holomorphic discrete series representations.
-We refer the reader to \cite[Chapter VI]{Kn86} for holomorphic discrete series representations.
+We refer the reader to~\cite[Chapter~VI]{Kn86} for holomorphic discrete series representations.

-In this setting, Theorem \ref{thm:QuasiAbelianGoodRange} and Corollary \ref{cor:IrreducibleVermaQuasiAbelian} are rephrased as follows.
-Although the following theorem has an overlap with Theorem \ref{thm:DiscreteSeries} (the discrete series case), we state it explicitly because $K_\RR$ is non-compact here and $(\lie{g}, \lie{g'})$ need not be a symmetric pair.
+In this setting, Theorem~\ref{thm:QuasiAbelianGoodRange} and Corollary~\ref{cor:IrreducibleVermaQuasiAbelian} are rephrased as follows.
+Although the following theorem has an overlap with Theorem~\ref{thm:DiscreteSeries} (the discrete series case), we state it explicitly because in the present setting $K_\RR$ is non-compact and $(\lie{g}, \lie{g'})$ need not be a symmetric pair.